-Each year the BBC Proms host two months of concerts, aiming to bring the finest classical music to the city of London.
-Shows include contemporary world premiere, family concerts and classical favourites, as well as performances from leading musicians, singers, orchestra and soloists from across the world.
-The eight weeks of concerts culminate in the famous Last Night of The Proms, performed at the Royal Albert Hall – less than a mile from our front door.
+Each year the BBC Proms host two months of spectacular concerts, aiming to bring the very best in classical music to the city of London.
+Shows include contemporary world premieres, family concerts and classical favourites, as well as performances from leading musicians, singers, orchestras and soloists from across the world.
+The season culminates in the famous Last Night of The Proms, performed at the Royal Albert Hall – less than a mile from our front door.

 London Fashion Week

-London Fashion Week is one of the world’s most stylish cities, and the fashion pack are out in force for London Fashion Week, taking place each year in February and September.
+London is one of the world’s most stylish cities, and the fashion pack are out in force for London Fashion Week, taking place each year in February and September.
 Over 250 designers works are presented to a global audience of influential media and retailers, with designers and models flying in from around the world to take the catwalks by storm.
-You can watch catwalks featuring never-befroe-seen designs, listen to talks by inudstry icons, and have access to the first sales of the season.
-This is an unmissabele event for anyone with an interest in fashion.
+You can watch shows featuring never-before-seen designs, listen to talks by industry icons, and get first access to the hottest sales of the season.
+This is an unmissable event for anyone with an interest in the chic, stylish and now.

 London Book Fair

 The London Book Fair brings three days of knowledge, creativity and innovation to West London.
-It sees more than 25,000 publishing professionals arrive in London to learn, network and kick off their year of business.
-For anyone interested in books or reading, it is a must visit event, and a chance to meet authors, listen to readings and attend free seminars covering a range of topics, including how to start writing your own book.
+It sees more than 25,000 publishing professionals arrive to learn, network and kick off their year of business.
+For our literary minded guests, this is a must visit event, and a chance to meet authors, listen to readings and attend free seminars covering a range of topics, including tips for budding authors.
 The show is at the heart of London Book and Screen Week, which aims to uncover and unite readers, writers, gamers and film fans alike.